 All developed by Dark Art Games My Role: Music and Sound Design Audio Sample 1: Boss Battle (StarKnights) Audio Sample 2: Map Theme 2 (TimeWar)

 Developed by Sententia My Role: Music Audio Sample: Battle Theme 2

 Sound Design Demos to Video

-I can also do sound design!
+I made some demos to showcase my isolated sound design work.
 This particular sound effect demo is for the game Mortal Kombat X. I had a lot of fun making this one, considering how… graphic this game can be.
 I scrambled all over the place to acquire certain sounds.
 Fun fact, I made Scorpion’s chain dart noise using household measuring tape!

 This demo focuses on the ability sounds of a small handful of League of Legends characters.
 As some of these abilities are so dynamic, I wanted to see what kind of auditorial sequence I could create that would properly match the animations presented.
 I used all sorts of fun plugins and audio editing software for this one!

 Here is a small collection of demos I have made for slot machines.
 Each one is inspired by a particular slot aesthetic (Pop Music, Traditional Chinese, Mariachi, Las Vegas) and is ~00:45-1:00 minute in length before looping seamlessly.
 All utilize the ABA form, and create a strong, memorable melody in order to create a pleasant gaming experience during a bonus round.